 Slughorn turned around, “What is it miss - ?”

-“Miss Fay, sir.
+“Miss Fairchild, sir.
 May I go use the restroom?” she asked quietly.
-Quiet laughter was heard behind her, she glared at James and Sirius who were busy doodling on the table, their grins showing their unmistakable laughter.
+Quiet chuckles were heard behind her, she glared at James and Sirius who were busy doodling on the table, their grins showing their unmistakable laughter.

 “Oh, um, yes.
 Hurry back.”